-Go through the scenarios below, decide which one describes your situation best, and read what you need to do to fix it and get hired!
+Go through the checklist below, decide which one best describes your job search situation, and read what you need to do to fix it and get hired!

-If you’re sending out your resume, filling out applications and not hearing back, here are the potential issues…
+If you’re sending out your resume, filling out applications, and not hearing back, here are the potential issues you’re encountering in the application process…

-1. You’re not tailoring your resume.
-Companies receive a ton of applications for most jobs.
+1. You’re not tailoring your resume for each job application.
+Companies receive a lot of applications for each open position.
 Your resume is not going to stand out unless you customize it a bit.
 Do this and you’ll get at least double the amount of responses.
 If you’re not doing this, it’s a big reason why you can’t get a job (or even an interview)

 2. You’re not customizing your cover letter or submission email.
 Pick one or two things that caught your eye about the company and made you excited to apply.
 Relate your own skills to that and talk about how you can help them.

 3. You’re not applying for enough jobs.
 You can’t find a job by just applying for a few minutes each day.
 I have friends who are desperate to find a job and then tell me they’re sending out less than five applications per week.
 Not enough.
 Not even close.
 You can check out this case study if you want a great method to apply for jobs quickly and easily online.

 4. If you’re applying for jobs in a new state or city, make sure you’re putting the right thing on your resume.
 Otherwise you might be scaring companies off.